-WTC does not offer counseling services; however, WTC has contracted with Emergence Healthcare System, and they offer individual or small group assistance to help students deal with concerns or problems so that he/she may maximize his/her college experience.
+WTC does not offer counseling services; however, WTC has contracted with WellConnect, and they offer individual or small group assistance to help students deal with concerns or problems so that he/she may maximize his/her college experience.
 Students can contact them directly for assistance.
-They will have up to six visits at no cost to them, and if additional assistance is needed, the student can work directly with Emergence Healthcare System.
+They will have up to three sessions per issue at no cost to them, and if additional assistance is needed, the student can work directly with WellConnect.

 A resource directory is available for students seeking professional counseling, health, financial, legal, and other services.
-Copies of the directory are located throughout the campus and are available upon request.
+Copies of the directory are located throughout the campus and are available upon request and is also available in the Student Compass, the electronic student resource center in Canvas (learning management system).
 Student Services partners with individual organizations, agencies, and companies throughout the region to provide employment opportunities, community resources and volunteer activities that will assist students in their educational process.